krystalpothilat/krystalpothilat/README.md

-- 👋 Hi, I’m Krystal Pothilat
+- 👋 Hi!
+I’m Krystal Pothilat
-- 📚 I'm currently a 3rd year computer science student at UC Riverside
+- 📚 I'm currently a 4th year computer science student at UC Riverside
+- 👩🏻‍🎓 I will be graduating with my B.S. in Computer Science in June 2024
-- 👀 I’m interested in app development
+- 👀 I’m interested in app and website development, and project management
 - 👥 Here's my Linkedin : linkedin.com/in/krystalpothilat
-- 📫 How to reach me: kpoth001@ucr.edu
+- 📫 How to reach me: kpoth001@ucr.edu or krystalpothilat@gmail.com
+- 🍪 Fun fact!
+I love chocolate chip cookies :D
  <!--- 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 --->